Neural circuit reconstruction: Model systems

-Some of the model systems used for circuit reconstruction are the fruit fly, the mouse, and the nematode C. elegans.
+Some of the model systems used for circuit reconstruction are the nematode C. elegans, fruit fly, the mouse, and the human.

 Sample preparation

-The sample must be fixed, stained, and embedded in plastic.
+For electron microscopy, the sample must be fixed, stained, and embedded in plastic.
+Experimental optical expansion techniques such as LICONN require embedding in a transparent gel, and use antibodies for labelling.

 Imaging

-The sample may be cut into thin slices with a microtome, then imaged using transmission electron microscopy.
+For EM imaging, the sample may be cut into thin slices with a microtome, then imaged using transmission electron microscopy.
 Alternatively, the sample may be imaged with a scanning electron microscope, then the surface abraded using a focused ion beam, or trimmed using an in-microscope microtome.
 Then the sample is re-imaged, and the process repeated until the desired volume is processed.

 Image processing

 The first step is to align the individual images into a coherent three dimensional volume.

 The volume is then annotated using one of two main methods.
 The first manually identifies the skeletons of each neurite.
-The second techniques uses computer vision software to identify voxels belonging to the same neuron, which are then corrected in the process of proofreading.
+The second techniques uses computer vision software to identify voxels belonging to the same neuron.
+The second technique uses Machine Learning software to identify voxels belonging to the same neuron.
+Popular approaches are U-Net architectures to predict voxel-wise affinities paired with a watershed segmentation and flood-filling networks.
+These approaches produce an over-segmentation which can be manually or automatically agglomerated to correctly represent a neuron.
+Even for automatically agglomerated segmentations, large manual proofreading efforts are employed for highest accuracy.

+Next, synapses within the volume are detected using machine learning techniques.
+Additional analysis, also using machine learning, is often employed to predict the neurotransmitter type of each synapse.